insights

 • Purposeful living

-Expanding on the patient-centered healthcare strategy, the Whole Health model is personalized, patient-driven care that also emphasizes the patient’s relationship with their community and those self-care strategies that are based on the patient’s values, needs, and goals.14,15 A recent study investigated the benefits of implementing a Whole Health model at a community mental health center that offered outpatient mental and substance use disorder treatment services.16 Besides monitoring patients’ overall health needs and their wellness education within treatment services, the Whole Health model improved care coordination between providers and reduced Medicare expenses, ED visits, and hospitalization rates.16
+Expanding on the patient-centered healthcare strategy, the Whole Health model is personalized, patient-driven care that also emphasizes the patient’s relationship with their community and those self-care strategies that are based on the patient’s values, needs, and goals.14 A recent study investigated the benefits of implementing a Whole Health model at a community mental health center that offered outpatient mental and substance use disorder treatment services.15 Besides monitoring patients’ overall health needs and their wellness education within treatment services, the Whole Health model improved care coordination between providers and reduced Medicare expenses, ED visits, and hospitalization rates.15

 Lifestyle Practices

 Nutrient-dense diets, exercise programs, and healthy relationships all contribute to a patient’s optimal wellness, and social isolation may disrupt these vital routines and activities.
 For example, grocery shopping or accessing food and nutrition assistance programs may be interrupted.
-Food security is a suggested risk factor for depression, stress, and anxiety, and older adults are at a higher risk of depression due to food insecurity, according to a 2020 meta-analysis.17 Ensuring access to adequate amounts of healthy foods and following healthy dietary patterns like the Mediterranean diet may improve health outcomes and quality of life.
-A 2018 systematic review found that for older adults, maintaining a healthy dietary pattern led to better self-rated health and quality of life that spanned physical, social, and emotional well-being.18
+Food security is a suggested risk factor for depression, stress, and anxiety, and older adults are at a higher risk of depression due to food insecurity, according to a 2020 meta-analysis.16 Ensuring access to adequate amounts of healthy foods and following healthy dietary patterns like the Mediterranean diet may improve health outcomes and quality of life.
+A 2018 systematic review found that for older adults, maintaining a healthy dietary pattern led to better self-rated health and quality of life that spanned physical, social, and emotional well-being.17 A 2023 meta-analysis of 19 randomized controlled trials found that among older adults, following healthy dietary patterns such as the Mediterranean diet has cognitive benefits.18

-Social disconnection is a potential risk factor for chronic diseases, and increasing social connection may help reduce disease risk through reduction of chronic stress and allostatic load.21 Within an environment of increased physical distancing, personalized therapeutic strategies that address social support related to physical, mental, and emotional well-being help to promote optimal patient health.
+Social disconnection is a potential risk factor for chronic diseases, and increasing social connection may help reduce disease risk through reduction of chronic stress and allostatic load.22 Personalized therapeutic strategies that address social support related to physical, mental, and emotional well-being help to promote optimal patient health.
 In addition, practitioners can offer increased contact frequency for their lonely, isolated patients.
 High-touch care with virtual health coach visits and/or shared medical appointments may be a relevant option for a patient’s health strategy.

 Conclusion